Tommy Thompson – Founder, Director, Principle Teacher (ATI Sponsor)

 Rosa-Luisa Rossi – Adjunct Faculty (ATI Sponsor)

-David Gorman – Guest teacher of Functional Anatomy (ATI Sponsor)
+David Gorman – Guest Teacher of Functional Anatomy (ATI Sponsor)

-Aline Newton – Guest teacher of Anatomy
+Aline Newton – Guest Teacher of Anatomy

-David Griesemer – Guest teacher of Neurology
+David Griesemer – Guest Speaker and Consultant of Neurology

 Debi Adams, Co-Director, Principal Teacher